Broken Helix: Plot 2

-Jake acquires a key from a stunned scientist.
-He uses this to open one of the gas chambers, talks to one of the hybrids and is given another key that looks something like a blue flame.
-Jake uses this on the gas chambers and a hybrid gives him a blue jewel.
-When on Level 8, he goes into a side passage and uses this gem to get into a room.
-The alien queen telepathically talks to Jake and tells him she needs his help.
+If Jake branches off from Plot 1, Jake acquires a purple keycard from a stunned scientist on Level 3.
+He uses this to open one of the observation chambers, talks to one of the hybrids and is given another key that looks something like a blue flame.
+Jake uses this to turn on the gas valves so that the hybrids can't die by the Goliath virus, and a hybrid gives him a blue diamond as a reward.
+However, humans can still die by virus with the gas valves activated, as the valves were designed for the hybrids to allow them to breathe inside the observation chambers.

+When on Level 8, Jake goes into a side passage and uses this diamond to get into a room.
+The alien queen telepathically talks to Jake and tells him she needs his help, and that Reese banished her into the underworld of Area 51.
 He uses the gem on a pillar and turns into a spider-like hybrid.
 A door blows open and a bunch of Marines are freed.
 Jake is told by the alien queen to get an alien warrior to follow him to the queen's ship (she wants to go to her home world, and the warrior has the co-ordinates).
-On the way, he runs into Black Dawn and Psyches.
+On the way, he runs into Black Dawn and Psyches, who is a Marine commander and Black Dawn's sidekick.
+Psyches wears blue armour not seen in the other plots.
 He kills them, moves on and enters the ship with the alien warrior.

 The alien queen insists Jake comes with her so he does not get killed.
 Jake helps pilot the giant ship and readies himself for his new life.

+If Jake fails this plot, the alien queen will say she has "no more use" for Jake and blows up Earth from her UFO.